elastos/Elastos.Hive.Cluster/README.md

 #### Building Debian package

 For Linux Debian based systems.
-This project can generate a deb package for to distribute conveniently.
+This project can generate a deb package for to distribute conveniently.

 Please make sure that the IPFS and IPFS-Cluster projects were built and the binraries (ipfs, ipfs-cluster-service, ipfs-cluster-ctl) had been generated under the directory `$GOPATH/bin`.